-Before that, Chris was with Acuson Corp. where he was a key contributor to system architecture, signal processing, and circuit design of the Sequoia coherent imaging ultrasound platform.
-He managed Hardware, ASIC and Software R&D Groups.
-The Sequoia products dramatically improved patient care, leading to the acquisition of Acuson by Siemens Ultrasound, and accounted for $5Billion in revenue.
+Before that, Chris was with Acuson Corp. as a key contributor to and senior manager of system architecture, signal processing, and circuit design of the Sequoia coherent imaging ultrasound platform.
+The Sequoia products dramatically improved patient care, accounted for $5 billion in revenue, and lead to the acquisition of Acuson by Siemens Ultrasound.

-He can be contacted at LinkedIn, at (408) 400-1043, or at email@example.com.
+He can be contacted at LinkedIn or at email@example.com.

-Copyright © 1998-2019.
+Copyright © 1998-2023.
 Parallax Group.
 All rights reserved.